A routine health check can cover things like:

 You will be asked some questions about your and your family’s health.
-You will have your blood pressure checked and have a finger-prick blood test to check your cholesterol.
-Further tests may be offered if necessary.
+You will have your blood pressure checked as well as other measurements like height and weight.
+Blood will be taken for routine tests.

 As we get older our health needs may change, so we offer an annual health check to all our patients age 75 years or over.
 The aim is to identify any issues that may affect your independence and general health.
 We also ensure you are aware of local services which may benefit you.

 We will write to you about this every year, but you can also book by speaking to a receptionist.

 Long Term Conditions